djlucas/initd/profile.md

 ### Commit Message Guidelines

 Keep history easy to scan by using a consistent four-part structure.
-Wrap every line at 80 characters (72 preferred for the subject line).
+Wrap every line at 80 characters maximum (72 preferred for the subject line) without exceeding the limit.
 The only indentation should be the bullet list; all other lines begin flush left.
-Leave a single blank line between the major sections, and place the bullet list immediately after the `What Changed:` header (no intervening blank line).
+Leave a single blank line between the major summary sentence and the `What Changed:` heading.
+Place the bullet list immediately after the `What Changed:` line (no intervening blank line), and keep bullet items sentence-case without trailing periods.

 **Feature commits**
 ```